 This is as far as we can get analytically, up to quadrature.
 As we want to investigate the influence of atom-atom collisions on the spectrum next, we have to turn to simulations.

-The details of our simulations will be explained in next section.
+The details of our simulations will be explained in the next section.
 Here, as a preview, we present simulation results for a gas of $N$ atoms with and without atom-atom collisions in Fig.~\ref{COLLISION}.
 However, dipole-dipole interactions are still not included in either analytical results or in numerical simulations.
 It is clear that, as we adopt a large atom radius so that atom-atom collisions become prevalent, the line shape significantly narrows.

-In summary, if the dipole-dipole interactions between the atoms were completely absent, either by shortening the disk in the $z$-direction or by increasing the atom radius we would end up with a narrowing lineshape in the absorption spectrum.
-The essential mechanism is the same in both cases: the mean free path of the atoms is reduced, and the resulting confinement leads to Dicke narrowing.
+In summary, if the dipole-dipole interactions between the atoms were completely absent, either by shortening the disk in the $z$-direction or by increasing the atom radius we would end up with a narrowing line-shape in the absorption spectrum.
+The essential mechanism is the same in both cases: the mean free path of the atoms is reduced and the resulting confinement leads to Dicke narrowing.

 \section{Simulations of many-atom gases}